remotelyqueued/odin-calculator/README.md

 # odin-calculator

-I guess the goal here is to get the calculator to operate gracefully
+I guess the goal for me here was to get the calculator to operate gracefully

 not all user errors produce unusable results or reset the calculation

-tried to catch most basic errors
+tried to catch most common errors

 todo:

 ✔️ add
 ✔️ subtract